d-bl/GroundForge/TesseLace-Index.md

 <sub><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></sub>

-A line divides between images with multiple patterns and a single pattern.

 _Edit hint_: copy the link location of the image you want to move, start editing, use the browser search to find the link location.

 Milanese Fish and Lotus variations